Spanish ironclad Méndez Núñez: Chincha Islands War

 The 19th-century painting The Battle of Callao by Rafael Monleón y Torres (1843–1900).
 Numancia is at center.

 On the morning of 2 May 1866 the Spanish ships entered Callao Bay, beginning the Battle of Callao, the largest battle of the Chincha Islands War.
 Vencedora and the auxiliary ships stood off near San Lorenzo Island while the other six Spanish ships attacked Callao, with Resolución, Numancia, and Almansa assigned to bombard the northern part of the harbor while Reina Blanca, Berenguela, and Villa de Madrid shelled the southern part.
 Numancia fired the first shot at 11:55, and soon all the Spanish ships were exchanging fire with the Peruvian fortifications.
 Resolución fired 1,304 rounds and was hit 19 times, suffering three killed in action and 11 wounded.
 Running low on ammunition, the Spanish squadron ceased fire entirely at 16:40 as dusk fell and fog began to form in the harbor; by then all but three guns of the harbor defenses had been silenced.

 Méndez Núñez's squadron spent the next several days at San Lorenzo Island, making repairs and tending to casualties.
 The Chincha Islands War ended in a ceasefire on 9 May 1866, and on 10 May 1866, Mendez Núñez's squadron burned and scuttled Paquete de Maule near San Lorenzo Island and departed South American waters to steam west across the Pacific Ocean.
 Méndez Núñez divided the squadron, sending Berenguela, Numancia, Vencedora, and three auxiliary ships to the Philippines while he led the rest of the ships on a voyage across the Pacific, Indian, and Atlantic Oceans to Rio de Janeiro, Brazil, with Villa de Madrid as his flagship.
 The ships rounded the Cape of Good Hope in winter, and Resolución experienced great difficulty during the voyage, including the loss of her rudder on 13 June 1866, leaving her adrift and in danger of sinking.
-She anchored at Sea Lion Island south of the Falkand Islands on 22 June 1866, and her commanding officer sent a boat to Port Stanley, 90 nmi away on East Falkland Island, to seek assistance.
+She anchored at Sea Lion Island south of the Falkland Islands on 22 June 1866, and her commanding officer sent a boat to Port Stanley, 90 nmi away on East Falkland Island, to seek assistance.
 The British steamer was at Port Stanley, and after steaming to Sea Lion Island she towed Resolución to Port Stanley.
-While Resolución′s crew begn the construction of a new rudder, her second-in-command took passage on Spiteful to Montevideo and Rio de Janeiro to inform Méndez Núñez of Resolución′s location and circumstances.
+While Resolución′s crew began the construction of a new rudder, her second-in-command took passage on Spiteful to Montevideo and Rio de Janeiro to inform Méndez Núñez of Resolución′s location and circumstances.
 Méndez Núñez dispatched the paddle gunboat to Port Stanley with spare parts and materials.
 After completing temporary repairs, Resolución got underway from Port Stanley in company with Colón on 10 September 1866 and proceeded to Rio de Janeiro, completing a circumnavigation of the world with her arrival there on 7 October 1866.

 After a rest period for her crew, Resolución got underway for Spain on 29 October 1866 in convoy with the store ship Trinidad.
 She arrived at Cartagena on the night of 31 December 1866.
 She entered the Arsenal de Cartagena for repairs early in 1867.